PiotrOwczarek1/famous-quote/README.md

 # famous-quote
 **Quotes of famous persons**

-To start the application run following commands starting in the root directory 'famous-quote':
+To start the application run following commands starting in the root directory 'famous-quote'.
+Under Linux you need permission to execute file 'mvnw'.

 ```
 mvnw clean install